Partnership-on-Generative-AI/About/README.md

 ## Members

-Member | About
+Member | Partnership Intention
 --- | ---
 Humanitarian AI Meetup Groups | The Humanitarian AI meetup community links local groups in fifteen cities.
 Members discuss humanitarian applications of artificial intelligencre and work on volunteer projects.
+Through the partnershjip we hope to shorten the time it takes us to experiment with generative AI models.
+We're particular in helping fine-tune models and action transformers able to turn questions into database queries.
+We mainly bring to the table volunteers, expertise in IATI's open data sharing framework and a graph database storing an entire IATI corpos for member use.
 Omdena | Omdena provides the global community of AI engineers with a platform to gather and collaboratively build solutions to real-world problems.
 Data Friendly Space |
 Crisis Ready |